georgejlee/croptrends/README.md

 # Installation

 Install Django and put this into your Django directory.
+You will need to update a few strings in settings.py to have the correct path and site key.
+You will also need to update cropmap.js with your Google Maps API key.
 It has been tested with Django 1.4 and 1.8 with Python 2.7.